 Defining goals and metrics to measure the progress of the ERP implementation is another great way to make sure you achieve long-term return from your ERP investment.
 These should reflect your ‘why’.
 A few examples could be, reduce product defects through predictive analysis by 10% or reduce the time spent forecasting by 20%.
 With goals like these, you will know how to prioritize your resources and choose the functionality or approach that best achieves your goals.
 Your goals and metrics should be revisited throughout the entire project to make sure the implementation is headed in the right direction.

 The current manufacturing buzz is all around digital transformation.
 Companies who have adopted modern technology have had opportunities to leap ahead transforming products, empowering employees and improving operational efficiency.
 We recommend starting with a modern ERP software that is flexible, easy to use and can be the foundation for business growth.
 That way, your implementation will have a higher rate for success and the words ‘ERP implementation’ won’t seem so bad after all.

 If you’re a manufacturer considering a new ERP implementation in the near future, let our Business Transformation team evaluate your business to maximize the effort and increase the success rate.
-Contact us here.
+Contact us for more information.

 Author: Doug Bulla, VP Business Development